futurice/sns-push-notification-service/README.md

 - `AWS_ACCESS_KEY` - access key from Amazon.
 Avoid using your full-access credentials here - configure restricted account with IAM.
 Mandatory.
 - `AWS_SECRET_KEY` - secret access key.
 Mandatory.
 - `AWS_REGION` - AWS region name for configured SNS (i.e., `eu-west-1`).
 Mandatory.
 - `AUTOSUBSCRIBE_TOPICS` - optional.
-Comma-separated list of topics each device will be subscribed when registering an endpoint.
+Comma-separated list of topics each device will be subscribed automatically during registration.

 Configuring platform applications: create platform applications in SNS first.
 In this service, you need to invent aliases for each platform application.
 For example, if you have platform application with identifier `arn:aws:sns:eu-west-1:133752156591:app/WNS/your-app-name-here`, you can add environment variable

     APP_NAME_PLATFORM_APPLICATION="arn:aws:sns:eu-west-1:133752156591:app/WNS/your-app-name-here"